cni-iisc/cni-website/_opportunities/Research-Assistant.md

 development tools.
 - Solid foundation in probability and statistics.
 - Strong problem-solving skills and the ability to think critically and independently.
+- This position is open for freshers as well as experienced candidates.

 **Incentives for joining CNI:**
 - Opportunity to work in a dynamic research environment at the forefront of computer